-It is not uncommon to encounter caries-free individuals, who have never gone to the dentist, or paid special attention to diet or adequate oral hygiene.
+It is not uncommon to encounter caries-free individuals, that despite never having gone to the dentist, nor paid special attention to diet or adequate oral hygiene.
 This evidence suggests that there is an underlying biological mechanism that inhibits one or more factors that increase individual's risk to caries.
 One plausible mechanism is the influence on bacterial colonization, which likely involves the host immune system.